-Born Haber cycle is based on Hess law which states that the standard enthalpy change of reactions is the sum of algebraic sum of the standard enthalpies of reactions into which the overall reaction may be splitted or divided.
-For example, the formation of C from A and B can take place in two ways.
+Born Haber cycle is based on Hess law which states that the standard enthalpy change of reactions is the sum of algebraic sum of the standard enthalpies of reactions into which the overall reaction be splitted divided. may or For example, the formation of C from A and B can take place in two ways.
 Both ways involve same initial and final states, but one is single step and other one is multi-step reaction which involves intermediates, D and E. Both ways has an enthalpy change of 160 kJ.